-Our ethos at The Suthers School demonstrates that the effective safeguarding of children can only be achieved by putting children at the centre of a system where we listen and hear what they say.
-Every individual within The Suthers School will play their part, including working with professionals from other agencies, to meet the needs of our most vulnerable children and keep them safe.
+Our school ethos demonstrates that the effective safeguarding of children can only be achieved by putting children at the centre of a system where we listen and hear what they say.
+Every individual within The Suthers School will play their part, including working with professionals from other agencies, particularly social workers, to meet the needs of our most vulnerable children and keep them safe.
 We will take opportunities to teach children about important safeguarding issues in a way that is age appropriate.